ksrinivaucsd/cse-15l-lab-reports/lab5/lab5.md

 *Part 3 Student's Solution*

 Hello!
 Thank you for your message.
 Looks like re-ordering fixed the issue!
-I also added a -q modifier to my grep command so that the exact line isn't printed, only the file that has the term "Hello."
+I also added a -q modifier to my grep command so that the exact line isn't printed, only the file path that has the term "Hello."
 Thank you for helping me!
 ![Image](CSE15LLab5Pic3.png)

 ![Image](CSE15LLab5Pic6.png)